mmaseraj/captchay/README.md

 # captchay
-a CAPTCHA that supports Arabic, Urdu and Persian languages
+a CAPTCHA that supports Arabic, Urdu and Persian languages.

 About
 ======